auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 <img src="../../images/MoL/hummingbird_projection.gif">
 {: refdef}

 In the above gif, a holographic projection of a hummingbird is created by displaying 4 images from different angles reflected up through glass.
 This is an analogy to our universe described by the [holographic universe hypothesis](https://en.wikipedia.org/wiki/Holographic_principle), which states energy, matter, and information are equivalent.
-The physics understanding of thermodynamic entropy and Claude Shannon's formulation of information entropy are equivalent with different measures.
+The physics understanding of thermodynamic entropy and Claude Shannon's formulation of information entropy are equivalent with different descriptions.

 Just like lower dimensions can project up, from 2D to 3D, higher dimensions can project down.
 One technique is [principal component analysis](https://en.wikipedia.org/wiki/Principal_component_analysis).
 The simplest explanation is seeing an object's shadow.
 Hold a ball up to the sun and see the shadow cast on the ground.
 There's still information about the shape, but its volume has been reduced to a flat surface.
 Some information is typically lost in this flattening or squishing.
 That information and structure can be translated between dimensions is a key insight.